LaunchCodeEducation/linux/content/configurations/ubuntu/_index.md

 ![image-name](pictures/image-name.png?classes=border)
 ![image-type](pictures/image-type.png?classes=border)
 ![image-version](pictures/image-version.png?classes=border)
-- machine folder leave as default (/Users/your-user-name/VirutalBox Vms
+- machine folder leave as default (`/Users/username/VirtualBox` Vms
 {{% notice note %}}
 Your default location is dependent on your host operating system.
-If it is Mac it will be /Users/your-name, if you are on Windows it will be /Wedontknow/something
+If it is Mac it will be /Users/your-name, if you are on Windows it will be `C:\Users\username>`
 {{% /notice %}}
 - click next
 - allocating the memory size